harshpreet931/Flashify/README.md

 ![Banner Image](./public/images/bannerImg.png)

-Welcome to the **Flash Card Quiz Game**!
+Welcome to the **Flash Card Learning App**!
 This project is a simple, quick and a responsive web application that allows users to create custom flash card decks and quiz themselves to aid their learning!

 ---